Last Updated on March 16, 2023

 Goldendoodles are known for their beautiful coats.
 Often gorgeously golden in color with curly locks, the coat is one of the distinguishing features of this breed.

-And it’s this teddy bear appearance that has made the Goldendoodle so popular in recent years.
+And it’s this teddy bear appearance that has made this dog so popular in recent years.

 And all that fur means that pet owners worldwide have got creative when styling their precious pups.
-From the classic puppy cut to the intricate lion cut, there is no shortage of ways you can trim your Goldendoodle.
+From the classic puppy cut to the intricate lion cut, there is no shortage of ways you can trim your Goldendoodle hair.

 In this article, we will take a look at some of the most popular Goldendoodle haircuts around while also giving you some tips and tricks on how you can keep your pet’s coat looking stylish and feeling fantastic.

 What is a Goldendoodle?

 Known for their teddy bear-like appearance and loving personalities, Goldendoodles are a popular crossbreed.

 If you break down their name, you’ll quickly realize that these dogs are a cross between the popular Golden Retriever and the adorable Poodle.

 As a result of their hypoallergenic, non-shedding coats, Poodle mix breeds became very popular in the 1990s.